 Your router needs to be powerful enough to handle the number of phones you will have in your office and should also work flawlessly with voice-over-IP equipment.
-A good place to start when deciding on your router is to speak with your voice-over-IP service provider and check to make sure that your router is compatible with voice-over-IP services.
-Please review our Router Compatibility Guide.The following is a list items which will help you to determine whether your router is right for voice-over-IP:
+A good place to start when deciding on your router is to speak with your IT Service provider or to contact our customer support team and check to make sure that your router is compatible with voice-over-IP services.

 - How many voice-over-IP phones will you be connecting to the router?
 The more phones you will be connecting, the more powerful the router needs to be.
 Don't use a $40 router to run an office with 10 IP Telephones

 - Will your voice-over-IP phones have their own dedicated Internet connection?
 If not, a router with a quality of service (QoS) setting to prioritize voice traffic over regular traffic is an absolute must.
 Without QoS you will encounter poor quality telephone calls regularly.

 - What other functions will the router need to perform?
 You might need your router to handle VPN connections, allow WiFi (wireless) connections or perform other tasks.

 - Make sure you can bridge your router to your modem.
 Routers that are not bridged can cause problems with voice-over-IP installations.